-In years 8 and 9 students continue to follow the National curriculum subjects.
+In year 8 students continue to follow the National curriculum subjects.
 Some students are given the opportunity to study an additional language to further develop their linguistic skills.

 English and maths continue to be studied daily and in science some students will begin to focus on the individual sciences, physics, chemistry and biology.